csgillespie/efficientR/main.md

 This metaphor is not accidental.
 Carpentry is the process of taking rough pieces of wood and working with care, diligence and precision to create a finished product.
 A carpenter does not hack at the wood at random.
 He or she will inspect the raw material and select the right tool for the job.
 In the same way *data carpentry* is the process of taking rough, raw and to some extent randomly arranged input data and creating neatly organised and *tidy* data.
 Learning the skill of data carpentry early will yield benefits for years to come.
 "Give me six hours to chop down a tree and I will spend the first four sharpening the axe" as the saying goes.

 Data processing is a critical stage in any project involving any datasets from external sources, i.e. most real world applications.
-In the same way that *technical debt*, discussed in Chapter 5, can cripple your workflow, working with messy data can lead to project management hell.
+In the same way that *technical debt*, discussed in Chapter \@ref(input-output), can cripple your workflow, working with messy data can lead to project management hell.

 Fortunately, done efficiently, at the outset of your project (rather than half way through, when it may be too late), and using appropriate tools, this data processing stage can be highly rewarding.
 More importantly from an efficiency perspective, working with clean data will be beneficial for every subsequent stage of your R project.
 So, for data intensive applications, this could be the most important chapter of book.
 In it we cover the following topics: